justus-ai/amazing_food/README.md

 Credits
 Code
-The majority f the code is from the instrcutons video by tim_ci of code institute
+The majority f the code is from the instructions videos by tim_ci of code institute as i followed keenly to come u with tie website as end result.

 Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.